-Practice Point 6 Parents or carers of small infants (<2.5kg) should use a rearward facing restraint designed to accommodate low birthweight infants (Type A1/0, Type A2/0, or Type A4/0) until the child is large enough for a good fit in a standard rearward facing child restraint.
-Practice Point 7 Parents or carers of premature infants should minimise the time babies are in a child restraint, and observe the child while in the seat when possible, to minimise the risk of apnoea (a stop in breathing).
+Practice Point 7 Practice Point 6 Parents or carers of premature infants should minimise the time babies are in a child restraint, and observe the child while in the seat when possible, to minimise the risk of apnoea (a stop in breathing).
+Parents or carers of small infants (<2.5kg) are advised to use a rearward facing restraint designed to accommodate low birthweight infants (Type A1/0, Type A2/0, or Type A4/0) until the child is large enough for a good fit in a standard rearward facing child restraint.